 Actuarial valuations of the Systems involves estimates of the reported amount and assumptions about probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality and future salary increases.
 Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The last experience study was conducted in 2011 and the next experience study is scheduled for 2016.
+The Board of trustees adopts actuarial assumptions, each of which individually represents a reasonable long-term estimate of anticipated experience for the Systems, derived from experience studies conducted every fifth year.
+The most recent comprehensive experience studies were completed in June 2016.
+All economic and demographic assumptions were reviewed and updated, where appropriate, based on the results of the study and effective with the June 30, 2016 valuation.
+Significant actuarial assumptions and method changes are detailed below and on the following pages.
+For additional information, please refer to the Systems' CAFR.
+The next experience studies are scheduled for 2021.